Music

 SELLING HAMETZ

-Rabbi Luciana Lederman, who is handling the sale of hametz for the JTS community, has agreed to handle our sale as well.
+Rabbi Jeremy Kalmanofsky, who is handling the sale of hametz for the JTS community, has agreed to handle our sale as well.

-To sell your hametz, please use this online form no later than 6:00 PM EST this coming Wednesday April 9.
+To sell your hametz, please use this online form no later than 6:00 PM EST Tuesday March 31.

 It is traditional to make a donation to the organization handling the sale of your hametz, either to JTS or to us at Gesher.